WHO: Nations mulling Gilead's COVID drug should consider trial flop, too

 For the remdesivir arm of the WHO’s Solidarity trial, 2,743 patients were given the treatment, compared to 2,708 in the control group.

-Gilead’s own study, of 1,062 participants, produced data indicating that the treatment cut COVID-19 recovery time by five days and helped reduce the risk of death in some patients who were getting oxygen.

-The company, which has raised the possibility of bias in the “unblinded” WHO study because patients and their doctors were aware of which treatments were being used, got initial data showing that remdesivir failed the Solidarity trial in late September, the WHO has said.
+Gilead, which has raised the possibility of bias in the “unblinded” WHO study because patients and their doctors were aware of which treatments were being used, got initial data from the trial in late September, the WHO has said.

-The U.S. company said it told the FDA about initial Solidarity results.

-“We have apprised FDA of the topline WHO Solidarity trial results and the draft manuscript”, submitted to a publication, it said.
+“We have apprised FDA of the topline WHO Solidarity trial results and the draft manuscript” submitted to a publication, the company said.
 “However, at this time Gilead has not received the requested datasets from WHO for the Solidarity trial results.”

-The FDA did not immediately comment on Swaminathan’s statement that the U.S. agency did not take Solidarity data into account in its approval.

 The WHO also said on Friday that its formal guidelines on use of remdesivir for COVID-19 should be ready for release in three to four weeks, after a separate group within the United Nations health agency reviews data from the study.